trskop/grimoire/work-in-progress/bash-scripting.markdown

     really important, the script itself.

     This is not always possible.
-Sometimes we are writing a system script, or a script that bootstraps installation on multiple platform.
+Sometimes we are writing a system script, or a script that is bootstraps installation on multiple platform.
 Reasons for needing portable script are endless.

 In this article we will focus mostly on the last option, non-portable scripts.
 This doesn't mean that we will abandon all good practices, quite the opposite.
-It will free us from trying to make the script portable, which will allow us to write Bash scripts that are:
+It will free us from trying to make the script portable, which will allow us to write Bash scripts that:

 *   Follow good programming practices.
 Yes, Bash scripting is programming.
     This is easily forgotten under the weight of portability and focus on